 It will replace the Inland Vessels Act, 1917.
 The Bill will regulate safety, security and registration of inland vessels.

 A key feature of the Bill is a unified law for the entire country, instead of separate rules framed by the States.

 The certificate of registration granted under the proposed law will be deemed to be valid in all States and Union Territories, and there will be no need to seek separate permissions from the States.

 Geological Survey of India: For all minerals except Uranium (AMD).
 It is the largest and most comprehensive provider of basic earth science information or database.

 Indian Bureau of Mines, 1948:

 It is under Ministry of Mines with responsibilities for conservation and systematic exploitation of mineral resources other than coal, petroleum and natural gas, atomic minerals and minor minerals.

 IBM performs regulatory functions under MMDRA, 1957.

-Interlinking of River Projects
+Interlinking of Rivers

 The project of inter-linking of rivers was first proposed in the 1970s.